muhammad-fiaz/portfolio/backend/README.md

-# Django Backend for portfolio
+# Django Backend for portfolio (Optional)

-**Currently, This backend is in active Development** **Also, This Project uses Neurolink for the Chatbot Functionality.
-This Python Package is Currently in Active Development, so the latest version of neurolink may or may not work correctly with the older version that is used in this project.
-Check out the Repository for Latest Development Updates or else you can use any other package according to your needs 😄.**
+**Currently, This backend is in active Development**

 Note: You can use any other database of your choice.
-Just change the database settings in settings.py file, And for auth you can use firebase or any other auth service of your choice or else use your own it's up to you.
+Just change the database settings in the settings.py file, And for auth you can use Firebase or any other auth service of your choice or else use your own it's up to you.

 ## Description